The Fitzgerald Museum’s fourth annual Literary Contest and Zelda Award

 Montgomery, Alabama native Zelda Sayre Fitzgerald was daring and revolutionary in her life, art, and writing, and The Fitzgerald Museum’s Young Writers Award that bears her name seeks to identify and honor Alabama’s high school students who share her talent and spirit.
 Zelda Sayre Fitzgerald was inducted into the Alabama Writer’s Hall of Fame in spring 2020.
 This award, which was first given the following year, celebrates her life and legacy by recognizing the talents and abilities of young Alabama writers.

-The Fitzgerald Museum’s inaugural Zelda Sayre Fitzgerald Young Writers Award is accepting submissions of portfolios from young writers who are currently attending high school (grades 9 – 12) in Alabama.
+The Fitzgerald Museum’s second annual Zelda Sayre Fitzgerald Young Writers Award is accepting submissions of portfolios from young writers who are currently attending high school (grades 9 – 12) in Alabama.
 Portfolios should contain literary works (stories, poems, plays or film scripts, multi-genre works) totaling 5 to 15 pages with font sizes no smaller than 11 point.
 Writers are encouraged to include works that are innovative in style, content, form, and/or technique.
 Literary works may include artwork, illustrations, font variations, and other graphic elements, but these elements should enhance the work, not simply decorate the page.

 The submissions period is open from September 1 until December 31, 2021.
 Each student may only enter once.